okviz/okviz.github.io/_mydocs/visuals/synoptic-panel/options/accessibility/index.md

 Defines the transparency of the elements that are not selected when at least one is selected.

+## Greyscale Unselected

+**Default value**: Off

+When enabled, the unselected areas are displayed in greyscale.

 ## Color Blindness

 **Default value**: Normal